ebonj/Java-Text-Editor/README.md

 # Java-Text-Editor
-I made this to practice.
+I made this for practice.
 The code edits text on a file.